 - Noise, vibration, dust, and odors related to sewer work.

-The sewer pipes right under our feet are an important part of our wastewater infrastructure, but they are getting old and need repair.
-MCES has a strategic plan to fix aging sewer pipes to keep the region’s wastewater flowing and neighborhoods safe.
+The sewer pipes right under our feet are an important part of our wastewater infrastructure and need repair.
+Environmental Services has a strategic plan to fix our sewer pipes to keep the region’s wastewater flowing and neighborhoods safe.

 Environmental Services is committed to being a good neighbor and restoring our sewer construction sites back to how they were before, or better.
 We may need to remove or relocate trees and shrubs or wait for the right season to complete work like planting grass, but our on-site staff will be there to help!